qfpl/state-machine-testing-course/level01/README.md

 generator for random sequences of sequential commands.
 This is what we run to test our system.
 Note that the call to `C.reset` is _after_ the `Gen.sequential` call: this is how we reset the model between tests.

+# Your Task

+Complete the definitions of `setDrinkHotChocolate` and `setDrinkTea`, and define necessary types and `HTraversable` instances for these commands.
+You'll retain more if you type out the other two commands by hand, and use typed holes and a running `ghcid` session so you can watch the types coming together.